 Using a floating worm over cover is also a very exciting method of worm fishing.
 Bright pink and yellow are perfect for this application as you can see the worm clearly and often watch the worm disappear as a bass engulfs it!
-Drag the bait in small movements over the cover, and then let it sit in spaces between pads or at the edge of weedbeds.
+Drag the bait in small movements over the cover, and then let it sit in spaces between pads or at the edge of weed beds.

 Attach your hook dependent upon worm size (as mentioned above) and make your cast.
 The retrieve is slow and deliberate, dragging the weight along the bottom of the lake or pond.
-Long agonizing pauses may also be necessary, waiting to feel for those tell tale tugs from hungry bass.
+Long agonizing pauses may also be necessary, waiting to feel for those telltale tugs from hungry bass.
 When you feel the resistance from a fish, your strike should be hard and to the side, not upward, as that can often pull the bait out of the fish's mouth.
-A sideways hook set will pull the bait into the corner of the mouth and your hook-up ratio is increased.
+A sideways hook set will pull the bait into the corner of the mouth, and your hook-up ratio is increased.

 When Carolina rigging, you may also want to use a floating worm.
-This is often used if there is structure on the bottom, which might snag the bait if dragged.
+This is often used if structure on the bottom, which might snag the bait if dragged.
 If you do, allow time for the worm to return to an upright position over the weight before beginning the retrieve.
 Many other lures can be fished by this method.
 I have Carolina rigged small crankbaits, floating rattletraps, and even jerkbaits with great success in open water.
-Don't forget, if you can show fish different lures in a presentation they have never, or could never have seen before, you have a greater chance of catching.
+Don't forget, if you can show fish different lures in a presentation they never have, or could never have seen before, you have a greater chance of catching.

-Charles is a pro angler who fishes the B.A.S.S.
-Invitational circuit, the RED MAN Northeastern trail and the FOXWOODS trail.
-He is sponsored by Bullet Weights, G.Loomis, Gamakatsu, Lake Hawk, Chevy Trucks, Hawg-ly Lures, Uncle Josh, Ike-Con Fishing Tackle, Snap-Set Spinnerbaits, Map-Trap, Stamina Components and Power Troll Batteries.
+Charles is a pro angler who fishes various tournament trails.
+He is sponsored by Bullet Weights, G.Loomis, Gamakatsu, Lake Hawk, Chevy Trucks, Hawg-ly Lures, Uncle Josh, Ike-Con Fishing Tackle, Snap-Set Spinnerbaits, Map-Trap, Stamina Components, and Power Troll Batteries.